samjones00/docs/docs/_documentation/Authentication-and-authorization.md

 ### Built-In Auth Providers

 By default the `CredentialsAuthProvider` and `BasicAuthProvider` validate against users stored in the UserAuth repository.
-The registration service at `/register` allow users to register new users with your service and stores them in your preferred `IUserAuthRepository` provider (below).
+The registration service at `/register` allow users to register new users with your service and stores them in your preferred `AuthRepository` provider (below).
 The [SocialBootstrapApi](https://github.com/ServiceStack/SocialBootstrapApi) uses this to allow new users (without Twitter/Facebook accounts) to register with the website.

 A good starting place to create your own Auth provider that relies on username/password validation is to subclass `CredentialsAuthProvider` and override the `bool TryAuthenticate(service, username, password)` hook so you can add in your own implementation.
 If you want to make this available via BasicAuth as well you will also need to subclass `BasicAuthProvider` with your own custom implementation.

 ### User Auth Repository

-The Authentication module allows you to use your own persistence back-ends but for the most part you should be able to reuse one of the existing [IUserAuthRepository](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack/Auth/IAuthRepository.cs):
+The Authentication module allows you to use your own persistence back-ends but for the most part you should be able to reuse one of the existing [IAuthRepository](https://github.com/ServiceStack/ServiceStack/blob/master/src/ServiceStack/Auth/IAuthRepository.cs):

   - **OrmLite**: `OrmLiteAuthRepository` in [ServiceStack.Server](https://nuget.org/packages/ServiceStack.Server)
     - [OrmLiteAuthRepositoryMultitenancy](/multitenancy#multitenancy-rdbms-authprovider)